PowerShift Publications 2018-2011

 Summary: This publication critically examines the effectiveness of the Clean Development Mechanism (CDM) with regard to sustainable development and climate protection.
 Doubts are expressed as to whether the CDM really leads to significant improvements or is merely an instrument for industrial profits.

-Collaboration of several organisations
+Cooperation between several organisations

-Summary: This guide provides an introduction to trade and investment, especially from a critical perspective of the European Union's trade and investment policy.
+Summary: This guide provides an introduction to trade and investment, especially from a critical perspective on the European Union's trade and investment policy.
 It is intended to help activists and interested parties to understand the impact of these policies and to advocate for fairer alternatives.

-Commodity profile: Aluminium (2012)
+Commodity plug-in letter: Aluminium (2012)

-Commodity profile: Copper (2012)
+Commodity plug-in letter: Copper (2012)

-Summary: Copper plays an important role in electrical and electronic components, especially in the automotive industry, where demand in electric cars is increasing significantly.
+Summary: Copper plays an important role in electrical and electronic components, especially in the automotive industry, where the demand for electric cars is increasing significantly.
 Germany, with the third largest copper processing industry in the world, covers almost half of its needs through recycling.
 The profile also discusses the social and ecological problems of copper mining and the need for responsible raw material extraction.

-Commodity profile: Lithium (2012)
+Commodity plug-in letter: Lithium (2012)

-Commodity profile: Raw materials for electromobility (2012)
+Commodity plug-in letter: Raw materials for electromobility (2012)

 Authors: Nathalie Bernasconi-Osterwalder & Rhea Tamara Hoffmann